cstrawberry/predictive-universe/docs/paper/05_horizon_constant.md

 *Proof (outline; full derivation in **Appendix A.0.4**):*
 * (i) Self-reference requires the system to identify itself and differentiate its current state from others.
 Without state distinction, referencing a specific "self-state" is ill-defined.
 * (ii) Prediction involves forming an internal representation of a future state.
-Without an internal modeling mechanism, the system cannot generate a prediction distinct from mere reaction.
+Without an internal modeling mechanism, the system cannot generate a prediction that is distinct from a mere reaction to current input.
 * (iii) For adaptive or meaningful prediction, the system must assess its predictions against outcomes.
 Without verification, learning and model improvement are impossible, and predictive accuracy is undefined.
 For example, a memoryless device or one that cannot compare its output to subsequent events cannot verify its predictions and thus cannot adapt or even ascertain if its predictions are successful.
 Thus, these three capabilities ($b_m, b_p, b_v$) are jointly necessary as the logical bedrock for any system that can predictively model aspects of itself and its environment in an operational cycle.
 QED